27Apoorva/TheRoboticsBlogger/_posts/2023-01-25-The-history-of-turtle-robots.md

   margin-right: auto;
   width: 50%;"/>

-  <p style="text-align: center;">Image Source: <a href="http://cyberneticzoo.com/cyberneticanimals/1969-the-logo-turtle-seymour-papert-marvin-minsky-et-al-american/">Cyberneticzoo.com</a></p>
+  <p style="text-align: center;margin: auto 3rem;">Image Source: <a href="http://cyberneticzoo.com/cyberneticanimals/1969-the-logo-turtle-seymour-papert-marvin-minsky-et-al-american/">Cyberneticzoo.com</a></p>

   <p style=" margin: 20px 3rem;">In 1971, Mike Peterson, who was a MIT Lab Consultant, introduced the first Logo-controlled turtle robot and is also the person credited to use the term “turtle”.
 This was just the beginning of the turtle robots.
 What followed was a series of new and better turtle robots.
 The very next year, turtle robots went commercial when Bolt, Beranek and Newman (BBN)’s Paul Wexelblat built the first wireless turtle robot named “Irving”.
 In 1974-76, Radia Perlman created a turtle robot that could be controlled with a “button box”.</p>